Idaho Emission Testing

 - An economic hardship waiver – drivers undergoing financial difficulties may obtain an economic hardship waiver after submitting documentation of income and expenses.

-- A repair waiver - after failing an emissions inspection for a second time and spending at least $200 on emissions-related repairs, motorists may obtain a repair waiver.
+- A repair waiver – after failing an emissions inspection for the second time and spending at least $200 on emissions-related repairs, car owners may obtain a repair waiver.

-Additionally, drivers may obtain a vehicle inspection repair waiver in Ada County if they spend at least $300 on necessary vehicle repairs, but still fail the test.
+Additionally, drivers may obtain a repair waiver in Ada County if they spend at least $300 on necessary vehicle repairs but still fail the test.

 Testing Fees in Idaho

-The emission test cost in Ada County ranges between $16.50 and $20, while the test is $11 in Canyon County or the City of Kuna.
-After a vehicle passes its Idaho smog check or receives a waiver in Ada County, vehicle owners must pay an additional $3.50 to obtain a Certificate of Compliance, which drivers must retain in the vehicle.
+The emission test cost in Ada County ranges between $16.50 and $20, while the test is $11 in Canyon County and the City of Kuna.
+After a vehicle passes its Idaho smog check or receives a waiver in Ada County, vehicle owners must pay an additional $3.50 to obtain a Certificate of Compliance, which drivers must keep in the vehicle.

 Where to Perform an Emissions Check in Idaho

-"Where can I find emissions testing near me?", you may wonder.
-To perform an emissions check in Canyon County or the City of Kuna, you may visit any of the 20 emissions testing stations provided by small businesses throughout the county.
-To perform an emissions test in Ada County, you must visit one of the 50 smog testing stations available throughout the county.
+To perform an emissions check in Canyon County or the City of Kuna, you may visit any of the 20 emissions testing stations provided by approved small businesses throughout the county.
+To perform a test in Ada County, you must visit one of the 50 testing stations available throughout the county.
 However, certain emissions testing locations in Idaho only perform repairs and retests, so it is important to contact the station ahead of time to confirm.

 Failing an Idaho Smog and Emissions Test

-If a vehicle fails its smog check in Idaho, motorists must make every effort to repair the vehicle before bringing it in for a retest.
-However, smog test stations do not perform car repairs or provide advice for making repairs.
-Instead, motorists must bring their vehicles into a qualified technician with experience in making emissions-related repairs.
-After making all necessary smog check repairs, drivers may return to the initial testing station to complete the retest.
-"How much is emissions testing if I need to retake my test?", drivers may ask.
+If a vehicle fails its smog check in Idaho, drivers must make every effort to repair the vehicle before bringing it in for a retest.
+However, most test stations do not perform car repairs or provide advice for making repairs.
+Instead, vehicle owners must bring their vehicles into a qualified technician with experience in making emissions-related repairs.
+After making all necessary repairs, drivers may return to the initial testing station to complete the retest.
 Motorists receive one free retest within 30 days of taking the initial test.